-Love between a therapist and a client is a tricky thing.
-Historically, the fathers of psychology viewed “love” between a therapist and client as a form of transference or countertransference – both labels that imply the felt experience of love is displaced, unreal, or otherwise not valid.
-But as research on effective outcomes of therapy has shifted away from detached and overly clinical analysis towards authentic, attuned, attachment-based therapy, does the dismissal of feeling “love” for a therapist consider reconsideration?
+Historically, the fathers of psychology viewed “love” between a therapist and client as a form of transference or countertransference.
+Both of these labels imply that the felt experience of love is displaced, unreal, or not valid.
+However, the research on effective therapy outcomes has shifted away from detached and overly-clinical analysis towards authentic, attuned, attachment-based therapy.
+So, does the dismissal of feeling “love” for a therapist deserve a closer look?

-Love has many nuances and many potential expressions (some of which can be highly problematic in a therapeutic relationship) but the felt experience of love is, to many therapists, a positive sign that the relationship between a client and therapist has a powerful potential to bring healing.
+Love has many nuances and many potential expressions.
+(Some of which can be highly problematic in a therapeutic relationship).
+Yet, the felt experience of love is, to many therapists, a positive sign that the relationship between a client and therapist has a powerful potential to bring healing.

 Why feeling like you love your therapist may be a good thing

 Realizing “I love my therapist” can be scary!
-It may feel embarrassing, stigmatizing, or easily dismissed as “not real,” but when it comes to therapy, having feelings of love for your therapist may actually be a really good sign that therapy is working.
+It may feel embarrassing, stigmatizing, or easily dismissed as “not real.”
+However, when it comes to therapy, having feelings of love for your therapist may be a good sign that therapy is working.

 To explain a little more in detail, let’s start with talking about some of the mechanics behind how therapy works: